assignment-delivery/ssh-sweep/README.md

 *Unit testing is not required for this assignment.*

-*You may raise an issue on this page for blocking questions but please provide try to work the problem and bring questions to the interview
+*You may raise an issue on this page for blocking questions but please provide try to work the problem and bring questions to the interview.*

 ### Submission details
 *Please compress your submission and send back to the recruiter.*